vesoft-inc/nebula-importer/README.md

 #### From Sources

-Nebula importer depends on golang 1.13, so you should install `go` in your system at first.
+This tool depends on golang 1.13, so make sure you have install `go` first.

 Use `git` to clone this project to your local directory and execute the `main.go` with `config` parameter.